 Elderberry is an herb commonly used to address viral infections.
 It has a long history of use, as well as several studies in humans showing the benefits of using elderberry.

-However, concerns about elderberry side effects for the coronavirus have been widely shared.
+However, concerns about elderberry side effects for the cytokine storms have been widely shared.
 I’ve seen everything from negative social media posts to warnings sent to patients from doctor’s offices.

 For example, I’ve seen claims that…